kristinemlarson/gnssrefl/tests/use_cases/use_mat2.md

 Once you have the elevation and azimuth angles set (along with details like the required amplitude, which we are not using here), you really just need to turn the crank.
-Run <code>make_json_input</code> using the information I discussed earlier.
-Then:
+Run <code>make_json_input</code> using the information I discussed earlier (i.e. set azimuth and elevation angles limits, RH limits.
+Set the NReg to be the same as teh RH limits).
+Then compute reflector heights:

 <code>gnssir mat2 2017 1 -year_end 2021 -doy_end 365</code>

-would analyze all the data from 2017-2021.
+This command would analyze all the data from 2017-2021.
 Use <code>daily_avg</code> to create a daily average.
-Play with the inputs to make sure that you have a high quality results.
+Play with the inputs (median filter value, number of required RH to compute a reliable average) to make sure that you have a high quality results.

 <img src=mat2-avg.png>

 Because there were only useful GPS L1 data in the earlier dataset, I only used it for the entire time series.
 For lake monitoring using the current receiver I would use all GPS, Galileo, and Glonass signals.

-In situ data:
+**In situ data:**

 [Monthly Data from the California Department of Water Resources](https://cdec.water.ca.gov/dynamicapp/QueryWY?Stations=MHW&SensorNums=15&End=2022-05-20&span=20+years)